apache/nifi-minifi-cpp/README.md

 ### Extensions

 Please see [Extensions.md](Extensions.md) on how to build and run conditionally built dependencies and extensions.

+## Issue Tracking
+See https://issues.apache.org/jira/projects/MINIFICPP/issues for the issue tracker.

 ## Documentation
 See https://nifi.apache.org/minifi for the latest documentation.